Thiruvananthapuram: Demographics

 According to provisional results of the 2011 national census, the Corporation of Thiruvananthapuram, which occupies an area of 214 sqkm, had a population of 957,730.
 The city's population density was 4454 /sqkm.
 The Urban Agglomeration had a population of 1,687,406 in 2011.
 The sex ratio is 1,040 females for every 1,000 males, which is higher than the national average.
 Thiruvananthapuram's literacy rate of 93.72% exceeds the all-India average of 74%.

-Malayalees form the vast majority of Thiruvananthapuram's population.
-Thiruvananthapuram's smaller communities are the Tamils and North Indians.
-According to the 2011 census, 68.5% of the population is Hindu, 16.7% Christian and 13.7% Muslims.
+It is a historical city where Malayali form the vast majority of Thiruvananthapuram's population.
+There are also minorities like the Tamils and North Indians residing here.
+According to the 2011 census, 68.5% of the population is Hindu, 16.7% Christians and 13.7% Muslims.
 The remainder of the community includes Jains, Jews, Sikhs, Buddhists and other religions which account for 0.06% of the population; 0.85% did not state a belief in the census.

 Malayalam, the official state language, is the dominant language in Thiruvananthapuram City: English is also used, mainly by the white-collar workforce.
 Tamil has the most speakers after Malayalam.
 The city also has a few Tulu, Kannada, Konkani, Dhivehi, Telugu and Hindi speakers.
 As per the 2001 census, the population below the poverty line in the city was 11,667.

 Thiruvananthapuram has witnessed massive immigration of workers from northern India, mainly Punjab, Haryana, and Madhya Pradesh, and Eastern India, mainly West Bengal and Bihar, and from neighbouring countries like Sri Lanka, the Maldives, Nepal and Bangladesh.